Chair Yoga aims to give you the experience and benefits of classical yoga,

 to address your personal needs and intentions and really make your yoga practice work for you.

-St Fillans Care Centre, Colchester CO4 0PT (since July 2017)
+St Fillans Care Centre, Colchester CO4 0PT (current - since July 2017)